 This resource teaches the steps in design thinking and design skills.
 Design thinking supports giving students their voice, choice and ownership of solutions they come up with based on real problems

 This resource would work well in any classroom from grades 3 to 8.
-It is suitable for use in a language arts class or science.
-Due to its length, it could possibly be used towards the end of the year, after the students have learned about climate change and its effects.
-This resource could also allow a teacher to replace the typical Science Fair with the fair of products produced from the lessons.
+It is especially suited for use in language arts and science classes.
+Due to its length it could possibly be used towards the end of the year, after the students have learned about climate change and its effects.
+This resource could also allow a teacher to replace the typical Science Fair with a display and presentation of products produced from the lessons.